So you wanna know why people actually choose to garden in the desert?

 desert sand native soil cracked dry barren dead gardening soil building

-I treat starting with horrible soil as a benefit.
+I treat starting with horrible soil as a huge benefit.
 This may seem counterintuitive, but when you start out behind the pack, you need to learn how to catch up.
 When you start out in front of the pack, it's easy to take your lead for granted and neglect improvement.

 To me, soil-building is one of the most fundamental parts of regenerative gardening, and I strive to be improving my soil as much as I possibly can every year.
 The desert taught me this mindset.